Optometry: Scope of practice

-Optometrists, provide optical and medical eye care.
+Optometrists provide optical and medical eye care.
 They prescribe corrective lenses to aid refractive errors (e.g. myopia, hyperopia, presbyopia, astigmatism, double vision).
 They manage vision development in children including amblyopia diagnosis/treatment.
 Some perform vision therapy.
 They are trained to diagnose and manage any eye disease and their associations with systemic health.
 Optometrists are trained and licensed to practice medicine for eye-related conditions (including bacterial/viral infections, inflammation, glaucoma, macular degeneration, and diabetic retinopathy).
 They can prescribe all topical medications (eye drops) and most oral medications (taken by mouth), including scheduled controlled substances.
 They may also remove ocular foreign bodies and order blood panels or imaging studies such as CT or MRI.
-Optometrists do not perform invasive surgery, however In Oklahoma and Louisiana, Optometrists may perform superficial surgeries within the anterior segment of the eye.
-Legislation permits Optometrists in Oklahoma and Kentucky to perform certain laser procedures.
+Optometrists do not perform invasive surgery.
+However, Optometrists may perform superficial surgeries within the anterior segment of the eye in Oklahoma and Louisiana.
+Legislation permits Optometrists in Oklahoma and Kentucky to also perform certain laser procedures.

 Within their scope of practice optometrists are considered physicians and bill medical insurance plans accordingly.

 Optometrists in the United States are regulated by state boards, which vary from state to state.

 The Association of Regulatory Boards of Optometry (ARBO) assists these state board licensing agencies in regulating the practice of optometry.